dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This describes the directory `my-directory` is moved into the watched
+Finally, two move-child events are generated if the file
+`old-name.txt` in `/Users/paul/data` is renamed to `new-name.txt` and
-directory.
+kept in the same directory.

-The two events:
+Here are those two events:

 ```json
 {